Curt Schilling: National Baseball Hall of Fame consideration

 Having last pitched in 2007, Schilling became eligible for election to the National Baseball Hall of Fame with the 2013 ballot, when he received 38.8% of the vote, well short of the 75% required for induction, but well above the 5% required to remain on the ballot.
 His support ramped in subsequent elections; in 2020 balloting he appeared on 278 of the 397 ballots cast (70.0%), just 20 votes short.
 In 2021 balloting, announced on January 26, 2021, Schilling appeared on 71.1% of the ballots cast, again falling short of the 75% election threshold.
 The degree to which Schilling's "propensity for divisive statements" may have influenced voters has been discussed by media.
-Schilling has now appeared on the BBWAA ballot nine times; players may appear a maximum of 10 times.
 Following the announcement of 2021 balloting results, Schilling announced on Facebook that he would be asking the Hall of Fame to remove his name from the 2022 ballot and that he would defer to the Veterans Committee to judge his career.
 The BBWAA enjoined the Hall of Fame to ignore his request and leave him on the ballot for 2022.
 He was not selected on the 2022 ballot, receiving 58.6% of the vote in his 10th and final year on the BBWAA ballot.
 He was eligible for the National Baseball Hall of Fame through the Contemporary Baseball Era Players Committee in December 2022 but did not receive enough votes for induction.

-Scouting report
+Pitching style

 During the prime of his career, Schilling was capable of reaching and sustaining speeds of 94–98 mph on his four-seam fastball.
-Throughout his career, he was characterized by a determination to go deep into ballgames, routinely pitching past the sixth and seventh innings.
+Throughout his career, he was characterized by a determination to go deep into games, routinely pitching past the sixth and seventh innings.
 He combined his endurance with pinpoint control, especially on his fastball.
 Schilling's "out" pitch was a split-finger fastball, which he generally located beneath the strike zone (resulting in many swinging strikeouts).
 He also possessed an above-average changeup, an effective slider, and mixed in an occasional curveball, though he mainly alternated between his fastball and splitter.
 Though his velocity decreased in later years (to the 89–93 range on his fastball), his control remained excellent, and he is currently fifth in career strikeout to walk ratio.